 Glyphosate, the main ingredient in Roundup, has been the subject of numerous safety studies, including:

-- Non-Hodgkin lymphoma and specific pesticide exposures in men: cross-Canada study of pesticides and health.
+- Non-Hodgkin's lymphoma and specific pesticide exposures in men: cross-Canada study of pesticides and health.
 This study, published in 2001 in Cancer Epidemiology, Biomarkers & Prevention, was designed to investigate the link between specific pesticides and non-Hodgkin lymphoma (NHL).
 The researchers found a positive association between NHL and pesticides containing glyphosate.

-- Integrative assessment of multiple pesticides as risk factors for non-Hodgkin lymphoma among men.
+- Integrative assessment of multiple pesticides as risk factors for non-Hodgkin's lymphoma among men.
 In this 2003 study, published in Occupational and Environmental Medicine, researchers looked closely at farmers in the United States Midwest and found that exposure to pesticides, including glyphosate, could be connected to cases of non-Hodgkin lymphoma.

 - Pesticide exposure as risk factor for non-Hodgkin lymphoma including histopathological subgroup analysis.
 A 2008 study, conducted by Swedish researchers and published in the International Journal of Cancer, found glyphosate exposure could significantly impact a person’s risk of developing non-Hodgkin lymphoma.